IBM/eventstreams-samples/README.md

 New releases will be published at intervals.
 Please check the [changelog](./CHANGELOG.md) for content of releases.

+These samples are the newer version using Java.
+There are older samples using other languages and clients available [here](https://github.com/ibm-messaging/event-streams-samples).
+Please note that these samples are not monitored and will be deprecated soon.

 ## Aim of the Samples

 These samples are designed to help you get started with Event Streams for IBM